Johannes-Sahlmann/pygacs/README.rst

 > ./pygacsExample.py yourGacsUserName yourGacsPassword

-You may also use pip:
+You may also use pip for installation:

 > pip install pygacs